 Welcome to my Project Journal growing herbs indoors in my AeroGarden Harvest Elite.

 “Don’t judge each day by the harvest you reap. but by the seeds that you plant” by Robert Louis Stevenson

 I thought this quote fit my Project Journal on growing plants indoors using my AeroGarden Elite.
-Growing plants indoors in my AeroGarden is a passion of mine, and I would like to encourage others to discover the pleasure and the benefits of growing your own indoors.
+Growing plants indoors in my AeroGarden is a passion of mine, and I would like to encourage others to discover the pleasure and the benefits of growing their own indoors.

 I’ve been gardening for some time now, and as I get older, I can use the AeroGarden indoors all year round to grow beautiful fresh herbs, vegetables and flowers.